The Best SEO Content Plan: The Hub & Spoke Model

 Next Steps for Creating a Hub & Spoke SEO Content Plan

 You should now understand how to create an effective network of hubs and spokes that will concentrate your website’s authority in Google’s mind, setting you up to rank highly for your chosen keywords.
 The next step is to actually create the content that will live on each of the landing pages and blog articles to which you’ve assigned keywords.
-This work will make up the lion’s share of your SEO campaign, as you’ll want to publish at least twice per week in order to see optimal growth in your rankings.
+This work will make up the lion’s share of your SEO campaign, as you’ll want to publish at least twice per week in order to see optimal growth in your rankings and ROI.

 The other option is to outsource your campaign.
 When doing so, be aware that many different marketing companies describe themselves as “SEO agencies”, from small groups that only make technical changes to your website, all the way to enterprise-focused, general-purpose marketing agencies.
 Whichever you choose, make sure they can fully explain how their content strategy works, and that it is consistent with the hub and spoke content plan.
 And if you’ve found this article helpful, you may wish to partner with our firm to execute all of the above.
 Reach us here.